NadavGlazer/NewRequestsBot/README.md

 Run the docker - for example :
           docker run -ti -d  munitcipal0.1

-Finished - the docker is now up.
+Finished - the docker is up.

+#Adding new citys website :
 -----------------------------------

-#Adding new citys website :

 Open winSCP